 For a long time, the UN has been clear that a minimum age 12 isn’t something a country should be aiming for.

-13 years ago, in their General Comment No 10, the UN Committee on the Rights of the Child said it’s the absolute minimum that’s acceptable— and that countries should raise it to a higher age.
+In 2007, in their General Comment No 10, the UN Committee on the Rights of the Child said it’s the absolute minimum that’s acceptable— and that countries should raise it to a higher age.

-In May 2019, the Committee released General Comment No 24 on children’s rights in the child justice system, which calls on states to raise the MACR to a minimum of 14.
+In May 2019, the Committee released their General Comment No 24 on children’s rights in the child justice system, which calls on states to raise the MACR to a minimum of 14.

-Ad in its 2019 Concluding observations, the UN Committee against Torture said Scotland’s age of criminal responsibility of 12 was not in line with international standards.
+And in its 2019 Concluding observations, the UN Committee against Torture said Scotland’s age of criminal responsibility of 12 was not in line with international standards.

 If Scotland is to be the best place in the world in which to grow up, we need to raise the age of criminal responsibility beyond 12 to make sure we support children rather than treat them as criminals.